 Testing Private Wells

-- TCEQ's How to Sample for Bacteriological Contaminants in Your Private Well Water and Understand the Results (PDF.
+- TCEQ's How to Sample for Bacteriological Contaminants in Your Private Well Water (PDF.
 Help with PDF.)

 - EPA's Private Drinking Water Wells Page